google/flutter-desktop-embedding/Debugging.md

 1. **Hard-code the port**.
 In your embedder code, add `--observatory-port=49494` (substituting a port of your choice) to the list of arguments passed to the engine.
-If you are using `example/`, or code based on it, look for the line that adds `--dart-non-checked-mode` for an example of adding arguments.
+If you are using `example/`, or code based on it, look for the line that adds `--disable-dart-asserts` for an example of adding arguments.
    (Be sure not to add the `observatory-port` argument inside the `#if`, however.)